Innovation from the Inside Out

 They are the context, not the content.
 They are the husk, not kernel.
 They are the menu, not the meal.

 Ultimately, organizations are faced with the same challenge that religions are faced with.
-Religious leaders may speak passionately about the virtues their congregation needs to be living by, but sermons only name the challenge and remind people to experience something -- they don't necessarily change behavior.
+Religious leaders may speak passionately about the virtues their congregation needs to abide by, but sermons only name the challenge and remind people to experience something -- they don't necessarily change behavior.

 Change comes from within the heart and mind of each individual.
 It cannot be legislated or evangelized into reality.